The four pillars of relationship evidence — and the gap that trips applicants up.

 Read enough refusal letters and the same shape recurs.
 The household pillar is excellent — a joint lease, bills in both names, mail to the same address.
 The financial pillar is solid.
 But the commitment pillar is a stack of undated photos, and there is little to show how the couple stayed connected during the months one of them spent overseas.
 A case officer notes the gap, the relationship starts to look arranged for the application rather than lived, and the file is refused.

-Weakness in any single pillar can raise concerns, even when the other three are strong.
+In the refusal patterns we have seen, a single thin pillar can stand out even when the other three are strong.
 The point is not that more evidence is always better — it is that balance across the four pillars is what tells a complete story.
 An applicant who has organised their bundle pillar-by-pillar can see the thin one coming.
 An applicant who has gathered everything into one folder usually cannot.

 A relationship history gives the four pillars a spine.